 About the Album:

-“The story of Back to Black is one in which celebrity and the potential of commercial success threaten to ruin Amy Winehouse, since the same insouciance and playfulness that made her sound so special when she debuted could easily have been whitewashed right out of existence for this breakout record.”
-JB Instead, her sophomore effort “is one of the finest soul albums, British or otherwise, to come out for years.”
-TK
+“The story of Back to Black is one in which celebrity and the potential of commercial success threaten to ruin Amy Winehouse.”
+AMG “It’s hard to recall, before the tabloid barking drowned out all else, how fresh this sounded – how funny, hip, instantly classic.”
+RS’11 “For one short moment, she pushed back the demons to make something this full of life.”
+GQ This “is one of the finest soul albums, British or otherwise, to come out for years.”
+AZ

-Newsweek magazine hailed her “as a cross between Billie Holiday and Lauryn Hill.”
-AZ The New York Daily News said the album “would do Etta James proud” AZ and New Yorker magazine called her “a fierce English performer whose voice combines the smoky depths of a jazz chanteuse with the heated passion of a soul singer.”
-AZ Finally, Spin magazine said, “there’s never been A British star quite like her.”
+Newsweek magazine hailed the “tatted 23-year-old with a beehive crown” RS’11 “as a cross between Billie Holiday and Lauryn Hill.”
+AZ The New York Daily News said the album “would do Etta James proud” AZ and New Yorker called her “a fierce English performer whose voice combines the smoky depths of a jazz chanteuse with the heated passion of a soul singer.”
+AZ Finally, Spin magazine said, “there’s never been a British star quite like her.”
 AZ

-“The knockout first single” JB and instant classic, Rehab, is “a gospel-tinged stomp” TK which won the Grammy for song and record of the year.
-In light of her substance abuse problems since, one may cringe at lines like “they tried to make me go to rehab/ I won’t go, go, go,” but it provides an authenticity an iconic nature most artists will never accomplish with a song.
+“The knockout first single” AMG and instant classic, Rehab, is “a gospel-tinged stomp” AZ which “captures a joyous Motown sound, but the sting of depression always lingers in the background.
+PM It won the Grammy for song and record of the year.
+In light of her substance abuse problems since, one may cringe at lines like “they tried to make me go to rehab/ I won’t go, go, go,” but it provides an authenticity and iconic nature most artists will never accomplish with a song.

-“Best of all, though, is the fact that Back to Black bucks the current trend in R&B by being unabashedly grown-up in both style and content.
+Back to Black is “unabashedly grown-up in both style and content.
 Winehouse’s lyrics deal with relationships from a grown-up perspective, and are honest, direct and, often, complicated: on You Know I’m No Good, she’s unapologetic about her unfaithfulness.
 But she can also be witty, as on Me & Mrs Jones when she berates a boyfriend with ‘You made me miss the Slick Rick gig’.
 Back to Black is a refreshingly mature soul album, the best of its kind for years.”
-TK
+AZ

 Notes: On the U.S. edition, “Addicted” was replaced with a remix of “You Know I’m No Good.”
 A 2007 deluxe edition adds a bonus disc to the original UK album.
 Cuts include “Valerie,” which was a hit with Mark Ronson, as well as covers of Sam Cooke’s “Cupid” and the Phil Spector-penned tune “To Know Him Is to Love Him.”
 Also here are “Monkey Man,” “Hey Little Rich Girl,” “You’re Wondering Now,” and alternate versions of “Some Unholy War” and “Love Is a Losing Game.”
 There have been many other variations of the album, but these are the most notable.